Butteroloye/Detecting-and-Mitigating-Data-Exfiltration-Using-Wireshark/README.md

 # Detecting-and-Mitigating-Data-Exfiltration-Using-Wireshark

 I worked on a Lab using Hack The Box; where I received an alert from an Intrusion Detection System (IDS) regarding unusual outbound traffic originating from a workstation (IP: 192.168.1.101) during non-business hours.
 The alert indicated high data transfer rates to an unknown IP address (203.0.113.45).
-This raised concerns about potential data exfiltration.

 Objective:

 Investigate the unusual outbound traffic to confirm if it is malicious.